ipay-systems/iPay-iOS-SDK/README.md

 ## License

-iPaySDK is available under the MIT license.
+iPaySDK is available under the Apache-2.0.
 See the LICENSE file for more info.